jguo1002/deep-learning-specialization-coursera/NOTES.md

 > 1. It allows a feature detector to be used in multiple locations throughout the whole input volume.
 >
 > 2. Convolutional layers provide sparsity of connections.
+>
+> 3. Invariance

 **What does “sparsity of connections” mean?**
 > Each activation in the next layer depends on only a small number of activations from the previous layer.
 >
-> Yes, each activation of the output volume is computed by multiplying the parameters from only one filter with a volumic slice of the input volume and then summing all these together.
+> Each activation of the output volume is computed by multiplying the parameters from only one filter with a volumic slice of the input volume and then summing all these together.